 2. Write an article

-3. Create your article on the EoE site
+3. Upload your article to the EoE site

 4. Submit your article for review by the EoE

-Click here for full instruction that can help you through the process
+Click here for full instructions that can help you through the process.

 Frequently Asked Questions Regarding Authors